 All other admission eligibility requirements, such as GPA and required tests, vary by program.
 These requirements are determined by the individual schools and academic departments.
 Check with your prospective program to find out more.

-Credit card (Visa, MasterCard, Discover) or personal check (e-check.)You will be asked to submit your payment when you complete your application.
+Credit card (Visa, MasterCard, Discover) - you will be asked to submit your payment when you complete your application.